Cheezily/cat-and-archer-pomodoro/README.md

 ## Cat and Archer Pomodoro Timer

-This was one of the early projects for freeCodeCamp.
-This is just a bit of a different approach.
+Just a bit of a different approach to one of the early projects for freeCodeCamp.